Stryker® Hip Implant Recall

 If you received a letter from Stryker® or your surgeon regarding your hip implant, have experienced serious side effects related to your hip replacement device, or believe that you may be affected by the recall, please do not hesitate to contact our firm.

-At Crumley Roberts, we care like family, listen to learn, and do what’s right.
+At Crumley Roberts, we care about our clients and their families.
 Our hip implant recall lawyers are dedicated to helping patients who have been adversely affected by Stryker® hip replacement products.
 When you work with our firm, you will find that we will put your needs first as we pursue compensation on your behalf.
 Because we work on a contingent fee basis, you do not have to worry about up-front costs and pay no legal fees unless we win your case.
 Through every stage of your case, we will keep you informed and will be there for you to offer support, answer your questions, and address your concerns as they arise.

 - Hip socket dislocation